jahid-razan/Data-Analyst_Nano_degree_projects/README.md

 ## 1. Project-1: [Explore Weather Trends](https://github.com/jahid-razan/Data-Analyst_Nano_degree_projects/tree/master/Explore_Weather_Trend)

+In this project-

-* In this project, SQL query is used to download data from a database.
+* SQL query is used to download data from a database.
 Data is then exported to CSV and then the CSV data is then analyzed using Excel.
 * Line chart is created to plot the moving average and city’s temperatures (Amsterdam in my case) is compared with the global temperatures.
 * Observations about the similarities and differences between the world averages and my city’s averages, as well as overall trends are made.